Teejayx6/ShareX-Server/README.md

 ## About

 This is a ShareX server that I made.
-Written in around one week so far.
+Written in around seven weeks so far.

 ---